iprime2/quiz/README.md

 It also calculate the score of the player.

-I have attached the link to this webapp
+I have attached the link to this webapp so, please fell free to check out my webapp

 https://dcf2b8cee969-shared.lowcodeunit.com/